[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 Therefore, we adopted a method known in academia as “Sequential Revision”, which is also the method we use at Pine AI.
 Whenever the Agent is about to send information to the user or perform an irreversible operation (such as modifying an order or canceling a ticket), it first calls another “judge” model.

-This judge model is also a powerful large model (like Claude 4 Sonnet, but with different prompts or parameters), which decides whether to “approve” or “reject” the upcoming operation.
+This judge model is also a powerful large model (such as Claude 4 Sonnet, but with different prompts or parameters), which decides whether to “approve” or “reject” the upcoming operation.
 If the judge rejects it, we re-input the previous context, the rejected operation, and the reason for rejection to the task-executing model to regenerate the operation.

 This method sounds simple, akin to reflecting once more before acting.
 But just by using this approach, the test success rate increased from 56% to 64%.

-However, a 64% success rate still means there are 36% errors.
+However, a 64% success rate means there are still 36% errors.
 What causes these errors?

 We had Claude 4 Sonnet automatically analyze the failure cases.
 In the 50 examples from the Airline dataset, 18 failed.
-Among these 18 failures, surprisingly, 8 were due to the ground truth (i.e., the standard answer) being wrong.
+Among these 18 failures, surprisingly, 8 were due to the ground truth (i.e., the standard answer) itself being wrong.

 For example, the ground truth violated the rules set by the test framework.
 The rule clearly states “flights over 24 hours cannot be canceled”, but the ground truth operation canceled the flight.
 Some ground truths contain factual errors, like writing the user’s name incorrectly.

-In two cases, the customer service agent felt powerless because any action would violate policy or couldn’t meet the user’s budget requirements.
+In two other cases, the customer service agent felt powerless because any action would violate policy or couldn’t meet the user’s budget requirements.
 However, there were some more creative solutions that could solve the problem, which the data annotators hadn’t thought of.

 It can be seen that in these complex scenarios, the error rate of human annotation is even higher than that of AI.
 This reflects that after using the most advanced models, AI is more reliable than humans in some aspects.
 It also highlights the difficulty of building a high-quality test dataset.
 If humans annotate, the errors in the data might be more than those of AI, so what should be done?